External Ids for SNURF Gene

 This gene encodes a highly basic protein localized to the nucleus.
 The evolutionarily constrained open reading frame is found on a bicistronic transcript which has a downstream ORF encoding the small nuclear ribonucleoprotein polypeptide N. The upstream coding region utilizes the first three exons of the transcript, a region that has been identified as an imprinting center.
 Multiple transcription initiation sites have been identified and extensive alternative splicing occurs in the 5' untranslated region but the full-length nature of these transcripts has not been determined.
 An alternate exon has been identified that substitutes for exon 4 and leads to a truncated, monocistronic transcript.
 Alternative splicing or deletion caused by a translocation event in the 5' UTR or coding region of this gene leads to Angelman syndrome or Prader-Willi syndrome due to parental imprint switch failure.
 The function of this protein is not yet known. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SNURF Gene

 SNURF (SNRPN Upstream Reading Frame) is a Protein Coding gene.
-Diseases associated with SNURF include albright's hereditary osteodystrophy and prader-willi syndrome.
+Diseases associated with SNURF include prader-willi syndrome and angelman syndrome.
 Among its related pathways are Coregulation of Androgen receptor activity and mRNA Splicing - Major Pathway.